- Fake & Fake

 Independent study in painting, life drawing, anatomy, psychology, alchemy, critical theory and mythopoetics at, variously, Art Students League, Parsons School of Design, The New Museum, Giorno Poetry Systems, Jung Archademy.

 2026 Finity: forthcoming.
-Book and multimedia installation exploring limitation as freedom.
-Integrates sound, video, and philosophy.
+Book and multimedia installation exploring limitations as freedom.
+Integrates sound, video, philosophy.

 2026 Yesterday: forthcoming.
-Performance based on talk given at MoMA in New York City, based on technology, and the loss of the future.
+A work in progress, based on the talk given at the MoMA (All my troubles seemed so far away).
+A theatre piece, artwork, and performance on technology, and the loss of the future.

 2025 Surreal Systems: Notes on Emergence, Collaborative music-technology project exploring 'composition as system design,' developed with Fake & Fake.
 San Francisco, CA

-2023 House Spirits, Bolinas, CA Installation exploring domestic hauntings, ancestral presences, and remoteintelligences.
+2023 House Spirits, The Briarcombe Institute.
+Bolinas, CA Installation exploring domestic hauntings, ancestral presences, and remote intelligences.

-2022 Chrononaut: Biography of a Future Being, Online / Hybrid Narrative Speculative autobiography using AI-generated text, mythological time structures, and interactive design
+2022 Chrononaut.
+Online / Hybrid Narrative Speculative autobiography using AI-generated text, mythological time structures, and interactive design

-2021 Quality Without a Name, New York, NY Series of digital-analog works on pattern, beauty, and the poetics of code, based on theories of Christopher Alexander.
+2021 Quality Without a Name, New York, NY Series of digital-analog works on pattern, beauty, and the poetics of scent and touch, and the sensation of volumes, based on theories of Goethe, Christopher Alexander and Bachelard.

 Selected Talks